coreyMerritt/da-covid-data-exploration/README.md

-Exploration of data on COVID-19 provided by Our World in Data.
+Exploration of data on Coronavirus (COVID-19) as provided by [Our World in Data](https://ourworldindata.org/covid-deaths)https://ourworldindata.org/covid-deaths.